pie.jpg

 HARVEST: Hand harvested, late September, beginning of October.

 VINIFICATION: Vinification is not invasive and respectful of the tannic characteristics of the varieties: short maceration of the skins, racking, and fermentation at controlled temperature.
-The product obtained is intense, vinous, fruity, of good alcoholic strength and body ruby color.
+The product is intense, vinous, fruity, has good alcoholic strength, and has a body ruby color.

-LOOK: It is a limpid wine, with dark ruby red color, and a nice consistency.
+LOOK: It is a limpid wine with a dark ruby-red color and a nice consistency.

 NOSE: Intense and quite complex (vaguely balsamic with notes of tomato leaves, floral notes of violet, dried rose, and geranium, fruity with hints of black cherry, mulberry, and berries, herbaceous slightly musky, slightly woody, and certainly mineral), refined.